waddyado/Spectre-Framework/README.md

 # Spectre-Framework
 The all in one pentesting framework

-Update 6/23/2020:
+Update 8/13/2020:
-finished listener
-working on exploits and script generation

-to come: vulnerability scanner, a ton of new exploits
+added basic payload generation, and args to come: vulnerability scanner, a ton of new exploits